(II) At t = 0, an 885-g mass at rest on the end of a horizon... | Channels for Pearson+

 1

-Identify the type of motion: The problem describes a scenario of simple harmonic motion (SHM) since a mass is attached to a spring and set into motion.
+Identify the type of motion: The problem describes a mass-spring system which undergoes simple harmonic motion (SHM) after being struck.

-Convert the mass from grams to kilograms to maintain consistency in SI units.
-Since 1 kg = 1000 g, divide the mass value by 1000.

-Use the formula for the amplitude (A) of a simple harmonic oscillator, where A is given by the equation A = v_max / ω.
-Here, v_max is the maximum speed, and ω (angular frequency) is calculated using the formula ω = √(k/m).
+Write down the general solution for SHM: The position as a function of time for a mass-spring system can be described by the equation x(t) = A \cos(\omega t + \phi), where A is the amplitude, \omega is the angular frequency, and \phi is the phase constant.

 Verified video answer for a similar problem: